rweigel/hxform/README.md

 ## Native interfaces

-Examples of using the native interface for other Python packages are in the [`demo-native`](https://github.com/rweigel/hxform/tree/main/demo-native) directory.
+Examples of using the native interface are [`demo-native`](https://github.com/rweigel/hxform/tree/main/demo-native) directory.

 ## Geopack-08 and cxform

+`hxform` includes wrappers to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/Tsyganenko%20Magnetic%20Field~T96/) and [cxform](https://github.com/edsantiago/cxform), both of which contain magnetospheric coordinate transformation functions.
+Copies of the source code are in [src](https://github.com/rweigel/hxform/tree/master/src)).

 [cxform (C)](https://github.com/edsantiago/cxform) is a library based on the algorithms in Hapgood, 1992.
-Python wrappers include:
+Other Python wrappers include:
 [aics](https://aics.readthedocs.io/api.html), [python-magnetosphere](https://github.com/dpq/python-magnetosphere), and [bsd-conquerer](https://github.com/bsd-conqueror/cxform).

 [Geopack-08 (Fortran)](https://ccmc.gsfc.nasa.gov/models/Tsyganenko%20Magnetic%20Field~T96/) is a library of utility functions related to magnetospheric magnetic field models.
 Python translations and wrappers include [Geopack (Python)](https://pypi.org/project/geopack/) is based on a hand translation of Tysganenko's Geopack (Fortran) to native Python and [PyGeopack](https://pypi.org/project/PyGeopack/), which wraps Geopack using Python `ctypes` and requires the user to provide a compiled Geopack shared object library or DLL.

-`hxform` includes wrappers to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/Tsyganenko%20Magnetic%20Field~T96/) and [cxform](https://github.com/edsantiago/cxform), both of which contain magnetospheric coordinate transformation functions.
-Copies of the source code are in [src](https://github.com/rweigel/hxform/tree/master/src)).

 To wrap `Geopack-08`, Numpy's `f2py` is used; see [`Geopack-2008_dp_wrapper.for`](https://github.com/rweigel/hxform/tree/master/src/geopack-08).

 To wrap `cxform` Python's `ctype` library is used; see [`cxform_wrapper.c`](https://github.com/rweigel/hxform/tree/master/src/cxform).

-Arrays are passed to the wrapper function, which loops over the array and calls the required functions on each iteration.
+For both `cxform` and `Geopack-08`, arrays are passed to the wrapper function, which loops over the array in the native language.
 This is much faster than looping over an array in Python and calling an external library function on each iteration.

 To build the libraries manually, install `NumPy` and `meson-python` and